gearjosh/php_project/README.md

 - **Valet Issues**: Run `valet restart` or `valet diagnose`.
 Check for port conflicts or reinstall PHP.
 - **Permission Errors**: Use `sudo` for file edits or check ownership (`chown -R youruser:staff .` in the project folder).
 - **General Errors**: Enable PHP debugging by adding `error_reporting(E_ALL); ini_set('display_errors', 1);` at the top of PHP files temporarily.
 Review server logs via Valet or your terminal.
-- **Database Problems**: Ensure Postgres extensions are enabled in PHP and check connection credentials.
+- **Database Problems**: Ensure Postgres extensions are enabled in PHP, verify the `schema.sql` file was applied correctly, and check connection credentials in `.env`.
+Test the connection in `db_config.php`.

 For more help, consult official docs for Valet, Mailhog, or PostgreSQL.
 If issues persist, share error messages from logs.